 12. Why Did You Leave Your Last Place of Employment?

-Many would cringe when asked this question; however, you can prepare for this.
-While the topic might be uncomfortable or sensitive — it is a question you should expect.
+Some people cringe when asked this question; however, you can prepare for this.
+While the topic might be uncomfortable or sensitive, it’s a question you should expect.

-Keep your answer brief and focus on the future.
+Keep your answer brief and focused on the future.
 What is something great about your previous place of employment?
 What lessons or skills did you gain?
-Share something you respect as well.

 13. What Is the Most Rewarding Part of Being a CNA?

 The interviewer is seeking to establish your connection and dedication to nursing with this question.
 Is it just a job to you?
 Do you thrive on the opportunity to provide care to others?
 Can you connect and show compassion to those in your care?
-Are you motivated by the chance to aid physicians in navigating the healing process?
+Are you motivated by the chance to aid other health care professionals and patients as they navigate the healing process?

 14. How Do You Prioritize Which Patient to Attend to First When Managing Several Patients?

-The interviewer is seeking information regarding several areas by asking this question.
+The interviewer is seeking to get insight into several skills by asking this question.
 Are you organized?
 Can you manage a heavy workload?
+How much do you understand and know about patient health and your duties?
 Are you able to prioritize successfully?

-To answer this question effectively, you’ll want to focus your comments on time management and safety.
-Also, note that your duties are not just a list of errands — you are working with real people with real medical concerns.
+To answer this question effectively, you’ll want to focus your answer on time management and safety as well as incorporate what you know and understand about patient health.
+Additionally, remember that your duties are not just a list of errands — you are working with real people who have real medical concerns.

 15. Do You Have Any Questions for Us?

-Of course, you have questions!
 Consider asking about the job orientation process or opportunities for professional growth.
 Keep money out of the equation.
-The interviewer might touch on this throughout the meeting; however, if not – refrain from asking.
+The interviewer might touch on this throughout the meeting, but if not, refrain from asking.
 You can always ask in a second interview or if offered the job.

 Ready for Your Interview?

 Be sure to show up to your interview early, dress professionally, and bring copies of your resume.
-If providing references, include individuals that can attest to both your work ethic and temperament.
-First impressions are nearly impossible to reverse — you’ll want to make a good one!
+If providing references, include individuals who can attest to both your work ethic and temperament.
+First impressions are nearly impossible to reverse, so you’ll want to make a good one.

 Do your best to speak clearly and confidently.
-If you lack experience or work history, that is OK.
+If you lack experience or work history, that’s okay.
 Strive to win the interviewers over with your enthusiasm, humility, and commitment to the career choice.
+Identify skills that you’ve used and developed in other areas of your life and use those experiences and examples to show how those talents and skills can benefit you in the new position.